Athens Travel Guide: Top Sights & Tips

 6. Take a tour of the Kanellopoulos Museum

 An ex-mansion that dates back to 1884 now houses an impressive collection of over 6,500 items, which includes jewelry, weapons, clay-and-stone vases, Byzantine art, figurines, and furniture that once belonged to the wealthy Kanellopoulos family.
 As a result of the collection being purchased by the government and becoming a museum in 1976, it was turned into a museum.
-In spite of the fact that there is not a lot of English signage around, you rarely have to compete with other tourists for views.
+In spite of the fact that there is not a lot of English signage around, you rarely have to compete with other for views.
 There is a fee of 3 euros for admission.

 7. Go to the Tower of the Winds (Aerides) and see it for yourself